 With rising tuition costs, it is more and more difficult for students and their families to pay for a college education.
 The Community Foundation's scholarships represent our donors' appreciable understanding of the role education plays in building a better community.
 The Foundation is pleased to help fulfill donors' wishes as well as to increase the opportunities for students in Southeastern Massachusetts to pursue a higher education.
 Some of the scholarship recipients are chosen by the fund's donors, some by schools, and others by the Community Foundation Scholarship Committee.
 Please visit our Scholarship Page for information about individual scholarships.

 The Foundation promotes and enhances educational excellence by providing independent funding that would not typically be covered by the school budget for worthy educational projects, enrichment programs, and other educational initiatives beyond the standard curriculum.
 For more information and an online grant application, visit the Westport Education Foundation website.

 Donors may recommend that grants be made from the income of their fund for non-profit purposes.
 While tax law requires that CFSEMA not be bound by the donor's suggestion, the Distribution Committee is pleased to have the opportunity to consider grants to recommended beneficiaries whose needs are consistent with its distribution policies.
-For more information on grants from Donor Advised Funds, contact Lauren Maher Patrick or call 508-996-8253 extension 202.
+For more information on grants from Donor Advised Funds, contact Holly Stickles or call 508-996-8253 extension 202.